ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 imagine saying a function is always getting negated so it is now it's negative counterpart. could a function then say it could always be positive after being negated in a sequence?

+that function would have to always grow larger with every step K. thats means will have always atleast been able to double itself every step K which means the function creates atleast 2x amount of itself of itself every step K.

+imagine always being multiplied by larger and larger negative numbers continuously then always being negated bt larger and larger negative numbers means if a function save itself from monotonically diverging towards the negative numbers always then you can only have a function monotonically diverge positively then, this should measure how much a function displaces amounts "of itself of itself" it is the fact that i when i^2 = -1 could be expaned to i where i^3 = -1 and this would already mean that when i^2 = -1 it takes depositing i twice for i to be able to create a negative "telegraph", this means that if you draw a function continously upwards like in signal graphs then the integral between when the function wasn't negative is the area of the signal square wave of the function.